-HLR contains subscriber information including the subscriber's location addressable using IMSI found on the SIM card.
+HLR contains subscriber information including the subscriber's location.
+This information is addressable using IMSI found on the SIM card.
 HLR also contains all kinds of service information (which services the subscriber can use).
 This information is addressed using MSISDN.
-HLR maintains a mapping between IMSI and MSISDN and vice versa.
+HLR maintains a mapping from IMSI to MSISDN and vice versa.